 - A bitter taste in the tongue

 It is recommended that you get a complete diagnosis and keep in touch with your OB/GYN when you have a fever during pregnancy.

 Is It Food Poisoning?

 A potential cause of fever could be food poisoning.
 Under most circumstances, food poisoning is accompanied by fever and a few other symptoms like:

 - Stomach discomfort

 Effects of Fever on Pregnancy

-A fever during pregnancy can be mostly harmless.
+A fever during pregnancy is mostly harmless.
 It is, however, recommended that you keep an eye on how high your temperature is.
-A high fever during pregnancy that is left unmonitored and untreated appropriately could lead to devastating side-effects like a miscarriage or could be potentially fatal to you and your child.
+A high fever during pregnancy that is left unmonitored and untreated appropriately could lead to devastating side-effects like a miscarriage or could be potentially fatal to you and your baby.
 If the fever doesn’t go away in a day or two, it could be a sign of some form of infection.

 Can Pregnancy Fever Affect Your Baby?

 In most cases, a fever with no other signs or symptoms is harmless to your baby.
 This, however, could change if the fever is extremely high.
 A high fever could lead to potential growth or developmental defects, miscarriages, a potential weakened immune system for the child, brain damage, and susceptibility to infections.

 Most of the common treatments for fever can be treated with rest.
-If there is an infection, however, doctors may prescribe a course of antibiotics.
+However, if there is an infection, doctors may prescribe a course of antibiotics.
 Most of the conditions mentioned above can be treated with a combination of medication and rest.
 Here are a few ways the doctors may treat the more serious causes of fever during pregnancy:

 1. Treatment of Fever in Case of Septic Abortion

 Your doctor will treat this condition by flushing the contents out of the uterus.
 This is because the infection could linger if left alone.
 This with a combination of medication and rest is recommended.

 2. Treatment of Fever in Case of Listeria